Führermuseum: Hitler's birthday

 In Nazi Germany, Hitler's birthday was celebrated nationally on 20 April beginning in 1933, the year Hitler became Chancellor, through 1944.
 For his 50th birthday in 1939, the day was declared a National Holiday.
 As part of these celebrations Hitler would receive numerous presents, among which were paintings and other art objects.
 These were set aside for use in the planned Führermuseum in Linz.

-Hitler's 56th birthday in 1945 was a private celebration held in the bunker under the Reich Chancellery in Berlin as the Soviet Red Army battled to take the city; even under those circumstances, Hitler would frequently spend hours in the basement of the Chancellery looking at the scale model of the proposed rebuilding of Linz, which centered on the cultural district around the Fŭhrermuseum.
-Nine days after his birthday, Hitler married Eva Braun, and they committed suicide together the following day.
+Hitler's 56th birthday in 1945 was a private celebration held in the bunker under the Reich Chancellery in Berlin as the Soviet Red Army battled to take the city; even under those circumstances, Hitler would frequently spend hours in the bunker of the Chancellery looking at the scale model of the proposed rebuilding of Linz, which centered on the cultural district around the Fŭhrermuseum.
+Ten days after his birthday, Hitler married Eva Braun, and they committed suicide together on 30 April 1945.

 Führer-Reserve

 In the first weeks after the Anschluss in March 1938, which brought Austria into the German Reich, both the Gestapo and the Nazi Party confiscated numerous artworks for themselves.
 In response, on 18 June 1938, Hitler issued a decree placing all artwork that had been seized in Austria under the personal prerogative of the Führer:

-As part of the seizure of assets hostile to the state– especially Jewish assets – in Austria, paintings and other artwork of great value, among other things, have been confiscated.
+As part of the seizure of assets hostile to the state – especially Jewish assets – in Austria, paintings and other artwork of great value, among other things, have been confiscated.
 The Führer requests that this artwork, for the most part from Jewish hands, be neither used as furnishings of administration offices or senior bureaucrats' official residences nor purchased by leading state and party leaders.
 The Führer plans to personally decide on the use of the property after its seizure.
 He is considering putting artwork first and foremost at the disposal of small Austrian towns for their collections.

 The intent of the order was to guarantee that Hitler would have first choice of the plundered art for his planned Führermuseum and for other museums in the Reich.
 This later became a standard procedure for all purloined or confiscated art, and was known as the "Führer-Reserve."